Pennsylvania foster care and adoption guidelines

 - They are adopting a child with at least moderate challenges

-Please contact Pennsylvania's Statewide Adoption and Permanency Network (SWAN) Helpline by either calling 800-585-7926 (SWAN) or emailing email@example.com.
-You will be put in contact with an information and referral specialist trained and experienced in talking with families interested in providing adoption, foster care, and other resource family services to children in placement.
+Please contact Pennsylvania's Statewide Adoption and Permanency Network (SWAN) Helpline by either calling 800-585-7926 (SWAN) or emailing firstname.lastname@example.org.
+You will be put in contact with a SWAN technical specialist trained and experienced in talking with families interested in providing adoption, foster care, and other resource family services to children in placement.
 Specialists can also answer questions about Pennsylvania’s network of agencies licensed in foster care and adoption.

 Our children have all experienced things that children should never experience.
 They have learned that you can’t trust adults to keep you safe, and they need someone to help them heal.